namiwang/fiber-note/README.md

 # roam on rails

-A roam-like networked note-taking app. open and self-hosting.
+A roam-like networked note-taking app which is open and self-hosting.

 # screenshots